KARNATISAITHARUN/documentation/using-ocular/about/ocular-memory-size.md

 ## Manually Provisioning Your Servers

-ShiftLeft Ocular determines the amount of memory needed and presents the following (example) information when you [create a CPG](create-cpg.md) or [load a CPG](working-with-cpg.md):
+ShiftLeft Ocular determines the amount of memory needed and presents the following (example) information when you [create and load a CPG](../getting-started/create-cpg.md):

 ```
 createCpg("someBigApp.jar")